rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/provisioning-vsphere-clusters/enabling-uuids/_index.md

 To enable disk UUIDs for all VMs created for a cluster,

-1. Navigate to the **Node Templates** in the Rancher UI while logged in as admin user.
+1. Navigate to the **Node Templates** in the Rancher UI while logged in as an administrator.

 2. Add or edit an existing vSphere node template.